telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

   ```

   There are three JSON special parameters when a susbscription is sent:
-  * `attributes`: Refers to the attributes that will be notified to `Cygnus`.
-If empty, all attributes will be notified to `Cygnus`.
+  * `attributes`: Refers to the attributes that will be notified to Cygnus.
+If empty, all attributes will be notified to Cygnus.
 If not, only the attributes wrote here will be notified.
-In this case, if `Orion` receive a change for the attribute `price` in entity `Book1` all the attributes (`title`, `pages` and `price`) will be sent to `Cygnys`.
+In this case, if Orion receive a change for the attribute `price` in entity `Book1` all the attributes (`title`, `pages` and `price`) will be sent to Cygnus.
   * `condValues`: List of attributes that `Book1` has.
-When a subscription is done to an entity their attributes must be sent to `Orion`
+When a subscription is done to an entity their attributes must be sent to Orion
   * `reference`: Destination of notifications.
 In this case we use `http://localhost:5050/notify` but you can configure it with your own destination.
-This parameter involve that our `Cygnus` must be configured as destination.
+This parameter involve that our Cygnus must be configured as destination.

-  Once sent, you will receive something like that:
+  Once sent, you will receive something like this:
   ```
   {
       "subscribeResponse": {